VirusTotal/vt-augment/README.md

 #### loading(active: boolean)

-The loading state in managed internally by the library but in the case of need the api provide this method to control loading manually.
+The loading state in managed internally by the library but in the case of need the api provides this method to control loading manually.
 (Active loading hide the content)

 ```js
 vtaugment(container).loading(true)